 Also, the HIIT workouts are the branch of intervals.
-This means every HIIT workout is gonna contain interval training in nature, but not all of the interval training has the high intensity components.
+This means every HIIT workout is gonna contain interval training in nature, but not all interval training has high-intensity components.
 In the table below you can see the main differences between peloton HIIT and intervals.

 |Peloton HIIT||Peloton Interval|